vega/falcon/README.md

 ...

-only support arrow format and continuos dimensions right now.
+only support arrow format and continuous dimensions right now.